Across the world, the coronavirus pandemic has created unprecedented challenges, in rich and poor countries alike.

 Words like ‘lockdown’, ‘hand-hygiene’ and ‘self-isolation’ have entered our common vocabulary in previously unimaginable ways.
 However, although the problems posed by the virus are the same, the ability of countries and communities to respond effectively are vastly different:

-- If you survive on income from daily labour, or small market trading, ‘lockdown’ means starvation.
+‘Isolation’ is impossible in overcrowded slum communities, ‘hand-hygiene’ is meaningless without running water, or if you can’t afford soap.
+And if you survive on income from daily labour, or small market trading, ‘lockdown’ quickly means starvation.

-Not all countries can afford wage subsidies.
+Not all countries offer wage subsidies.
 Not all families have savings to fall back on. .
-Even after lockdown, the need to practise social distancing means some jobs will no longer provide a secure income as they will be impossible to carry out safely.
-Disrupted food production and supply chains create food shortages, where prices quickly escalate beyond the reach of the poorest families.
+Even after lockdown, the need to practise social distancing means some jobs no longer provide a secure income as they are impossible to carry out safely.
+Disrupted food production and supply chains create food shortages, so prices quickly escalate beyond the reach of the poorest families.
 And if healthcare in rich nations is creaking under the strain of COVID-19, there is zero chance of adequate healthcare for the poorest across much of the globe.

 Global Care must act.